i3creations/lambda-etl/README.md

 - **Lambda**: Executes the code in a serverless environment
 - **Lambda Layers**: Manages dependencies separately from function code
 - **CloudWatch Events**: Triggers the Lambda function on a schedule
-- **SSM Parameter Store**: Stores configuration parameters and time log securely
+- **AWS Secrets Manager**: Securely stores sensitive configuration data like credentials and API keys

 ### Lambda Handler